 A new cheese shop in St Andrews (May 2019)

 Fantastic news for cheese lovers – St Andrews now has a cheese room!
 It is located in a cluster of mud-brick huts just next to the Wine Room behind A Boy Named Sue and A Local Baker St Andrews.
 The cheese room is run by Hajo Tanck and his wife Petra.
-It is open every Saturday and Sunday and enjoys particularly good trading on a Saturday morning when the St Andrews Market is on.
+It is open every Saturday and enjoys particularly good trading on a Saturday morning when the St Andrews Market is on.

 They stock a wide range of artisan cheeses, preserves, meat and ice-cream.
 Some of the goats and blue cheeses are actually made by Hajo himself!
 Before you make your purchasing decisions, Hajo lets you try anything which might take your fancy – you shouldn’t be time poor when visiting because it takes some time to chat and try the various cheeses.
 If you have a function, you can order a cheese platter.
 They are also thinking of organising some cheese making workshops (send them an email to register your interest).